SamDuffield/mocat/README.md

 ## Define a target distribution
-We work with the target's potential (negative log density)
+We always work with the target's potential (negative log density)
 ```python
 from jax import numpy as np, random
 import matplotlib.pyplot as plt